Mindinventory/Mindinventory-GenerativeAI/GenAI-Core/DocsReRanking/README.md

-# Llama Index for Document Search
+# Llama Index for Document Search and Re-Ranking

 ## Introduction
 🔍 This repository contains code for setting up and using the Llama Index, an advanced document search tool that leverages state-of-the-art language models and embeddings for efficient information retrieval.